Rebant/PRTSC_TO_FILE/README.md

                   number to start at in the "Start count at" text field.
       b.
 Date/Time - the image will be output as 'M<month>D<day>Y<year>H<hour>Mi<minute>S<second>.<image_format>
       c.
 Custom - the image will be output as what is currently entered into the text field above
+5. On the right are some options:
+      a.
+Close on Exit - This closes the application when you press the "X" button if the checkbox is marked.
+      					 Otherwise, the application will simply hide itself from view.
+See below for details.
+      b.
+Start Hidden - This allows the program to start up hidden in the taskbar.
+The icon will still be displayed so you can always right-click the icon and press "Show".
+      c.
+Start count at - This is the value at which to start the count at for the "Number" format.

 How to Close
 ------------
 The application will continue to run in the background even if you close the window.